-GFAR researches and approves Funds using a variety of qualitative and quantitative criteria.
-GFAR conducts due diligence based upon both quantitative (e.g., investment performance returns, peer rankings, tracking error, etc.) and qualitative (e.g., firm, people, investment strategy and process, portfolio construction, etc.) factors.
-As part of the qualitative review, GFAR will conduct manager meetings, review performance attribution, analyze portfolio holdings and assess liquidity and capital erosion.
-GFAR uses risk metrics and periodic performance comparisons against representative benchmarks and peers as part of the quantitative process.
-GFAR also conducts ongoing monitoring of the Funds using similar criteria as the initial review process and if any are identified as showing signs of not meeting the research quality threshold, they may be removed from the Program.
+GMS researches and approves Funds using a variety of qualitative and quantitative criteria.
+GMS conducts due diligence based upon both quantitative (e.g., investment performance returns, peer rankings, tracking error, etc.) and qualitative (e.g., firm, people, investment strategy and process, portfolio construction, etc.) factors.
+As part of the qualitative review, GMS will review performance attribution, analyze portfolio holdings and assess liquidity and capital erosion.
+GMS uses risk metrics and periodic performance comparisons against representative benchmarks and peers as part of the quantitative process.
+GMS also conducts ongoing monitoring of the Funds using similar criteria as the initial review process and if any are identified as showing signs of not meeting the research quality threshold, they may be removed from the Program.

-The only AMUS proprietary Fund in the Wealth Track Program is a money market fund.
+The only proprietary Fund in the Program is a money market fund managed by AMUS or its affiliates.